JK-91/OracleFusionSqlEditor/README.md

 -  Accessible like like any other fusion applciaiton page
 -  No seperate authentication required

+#  Limitations
+-  Only 1000 rows and 1000 columns can be fetched
+-  Query time out of 5 mins.

+#  Access Requirements
+-  Roles required to create and execute BI publihser reports

 # Installaton (Only at instance level): --> Postman can also be used
 -  Download the VX file
 -  Execute below curl